 Following an appeal, in 2020 the Federal Court of Justice in Germany handed down its verdict on the issue and declared the gambling operator guilty of the following:

 The court ruling demonstrates that user consent must be active, voluntary, and must take place from an informed position.
 This means that visitors to a website must be required to check the approve cookies box themselves (active).
 At the same time, a lack of consent must not prevent the user from being able to visit the site (voluntarily).
 Finally, visitors must be able to understand what they are agreeing to by display information using clear language, not hiding options, or adding long legal texts (informed).
 The German judiciary is also acting against Dark Patterns, whereby a website is designed to be as unclear as possible to impose a condition on the user (such as consent to advertising cookies).

 Yet, it remains unclear what the ramifications of these legal questions are to US website operators with German visitors, but anyone operating a website with international users is well-advised to keep abreast of the current legal situation regarding data protection within the EU.

 - ECJ ruling – Non-technical cookies are subject to consent

 - What do the EU cookie laws mean?

-- How have EU cookie laws affected the UK?
+- Content of current EU cookie laws

 - EU cookie laws: what does it mean for the US?